Pshy0/pshy_merge/README.md

 # Merge modules

+The intended way of merging modules is the folowing:
+- Ensure your scripts are in a `lua` folder, and all have an unique name.
+- Add `-- @require requiredmodule.lua` instructions in each file that require another file.
+- Run `./combine.py pshyfun.lua | xclip -selection clipboard`.
+- Done, your scripts have been sorted and merged in the right order, and put in your clipboard, you can now run it.

+You can specify modules directly on the command line:
+- `./combine.py pshy_merge.lua [additional_module_names_to_merge_in_that_order] <main_module>`
+Add `--` between modules you dont want to be ordered.

-The easiest way to add a single module to an already compiled script in the examples (or from the latest release), is to find the folowing lines and place your code in between:
+Alternatively, if you only want to merge a single script with one from this repository, locate the following lines and paste your script in between:
 ```lua
 -- \/ INSERT YOUR SCRIPT JUST BELOW THIS LINE \/
 -- /\ INSERT YOUR SCRIPT JUST OVER THIS LINE /\
 ```
-This way, your script will have the functionalities from both your script and the example script you have chosen.

-You can merge modules using `./combine.py pshy_merge.lua [additional_module_names_to_merge_in_that_order] <main_module>` script.

-Your modules must be located in a folder within `lua/` The folder `lua/pshy/` is reserved for Pshy's scripts.
+Your modules must be located in a folder within `lua/` (in your project directory or in `pshy_merge/lua/`) The folder `lua/pshy/` is reserved for Pshy's scripts.
 The folder `lua/pshy_private/` is reserved for Pshy's private scripts.
 The folder `lua/test/` is reserved for test scripts.